axibase/atsd/portals/portals-overview.md

 You can install your own themes by modifying the default CSS theme files and uploading them to the `/opt/atsd/conf/portal/themes/` directory.

-After you upload your custom theme, it will appear in the list of available themes in the portal editor.
+After you upload your custom theme, it is added to the drop-down list of available themes in the portal editor.